-The Division of STEM (science, technology, engineering, mathematics) in the College of Arts & Sciences is comprised of the Department of Biology, Department of Chemistry & Biochemistry, Department of Engineering & Computer Science, Department of Mathematics, and Department of Physics.
+The Division of STEM (science, technology, engineering, mathematics) in the College of Arts & Sciences is comprised of the Department of Agriculture, Department of Biology, Department of Chemistry & Biochemistry, Department of Engineering & Computer Science, Department of Mathematics, and Department of Physics.

 STEM enables students not only to thrive in the professional STEM community but to contribute to their church community as well.
 STEM majors reflect the diversity present at Andrews University, breaking stereotypes about women and minorities in STEM fields.
 STEM also offers a unique experience for students, integrating the scholastic resources and practices of larger state universities with an environment that fosters spiritual development.